Northern Ireland Conservatives

 The Northern Ireland Conservatives are the Northern Irish branch of the Conservative Party in the United Kingdom.
-The Conservatives are the only political party to field candidates in both Great Britain and Northern Ireland, and typically contests only a fraction of Northern Irish seats in elections.
+The Conservatives are the only political party to field candidates in both Great Britain and Northern Ireland rather than endorse a Northern Ireland-specific party, and typically only contests a fraction of Northern Irish seats in elections.
 The party won 0.03% of the vote in the 2022 Northern Ireland Assembly election and 0.1% of the vote in the 2024 United Kingdom General election in Northern Ireland.

 From 2009 to 2012, the party was in an electoral alliance with the Ulster Unionist Party (UUP), whereby the two parties fielded joint candidates for the 2009 European Parliament election and 2010 UK general election under the banner of "Ulster Conservatives and Unionists - New Force".

 History

 Before 1922

 The Conservative Party was first represented in Ireland in the form of the Irish Conservative Party, which operated across the island.
 The Irish Conservatives became part of the Irish Unionist Alliance (IUA) in 1891.
 By this stage, the Conservatives' electoral base was largely restricted to Ulster and Dublin.
 The IUA's Members of Parliament took the Conservative Party whip at Westminster, but the organisation retained a level of independence.
 Following the establishment of the Irish Free State in 1922, the IUA dissolved.
 Its successor in Northern Ireland was the Ulster Unionist Party (UUP).